 As a fully customizable, cloud-based learning management platform, TalentLMS makes employee onboarding and upskilling simpler than ever.
 Self-paced learning is just one of several modalities supported by the platform, which also offers gamification and social learning.
 There are two things, however, that really make this tool stand out from the crowd.

 The first is its use of artificial intelligence.
-In addition to AI content generation, TalentLMS fully embraces adaptive learning.
+In addition to AI content generation and coaching, TalentLMS fully embraces adaptive learning.
 Instructors can create any number of dynamic, branching learning paths for participants.

 There’s also the fact that TalentLMS is exceptionally customizable, with comprehensive white-labeling options that allow any business to make the solution their own.

 Geared primarily toward companies with complex training needs, Litmos is a highly intuitive LMS supported by both AI and a massive online course library.
-Trusted by over 4,000 companies and 30 million users, it’s a powerful all-in-one solution that provides everything from analytics and content authoring to AI assessments.
+Trusted by over 4,000 companies and 30 million users, it’s a powerful all-in-one solution that provides everything from analytics and content authoring to AI assessments and curation.

 In addition to professional development and customer onboarding, Litmos is designed to support revenue enablement, compliance training, and training for volunteers at nonprofit organizations.